West Palm Beach Juvenile Crimes Lawyer

 When I represent your child, I can rely on my decades of experience working in the Florida criminal justice system to negotiate with the prosecution, and if needed, advocate to the judge, for an alternative sentencing outcome such as one of those described above.

 What To Do if Your Son or Daughter Has Been Charged With a Juvenile Offense

-If your child has been charged with a juvenile offense, you should speak to Palm Beach Gardens criminal defense attorney William Wallshein as soon as possible to discuss the specific facts of the case.
+If your child has been charged with a juvenile offense, you should speak to West Palm Beach criminal defense attorney William Wallshein as soon as possible to discuss the specific facts of the case.
 I have over 29 years of experience in the Florida criminal justice system.
 As a former prosecutor, I have seen cases from both the prosecution and the defense side, and I know what it takes to obtain a favorable result for my clients.
 Contact me online, or call 561-533-1221.
-I am available to meet with you in my Palm Beach Gardens office, or in my second location in West Palm Beach; both offices are right off I-95.
+I am available to meet with you in my West Palm Beach office, or in my second location in West Palm Beach; both offices are right off I-95.
 I accept credit cards.